onesevengraphix/website/_services/tshirtdesigntarpaulin.md

     - image: /assets/img/demo/3.jpg
 ---

 Need some printing?
 We got you!
 We accept heatpress t-shirt printing and tarpaulins for any kinds of events!
-Message us now or visit our Facebook page for more info.
+Message us now!
+Or visit and follow our Facebook page for more info.